 • Obtaining vital signs

-• Accurately positioning patients to obtain a diagnostic image
+• Positioning patients accurately to obtain a diagnostic image

-• Provide support for other areas of the interdisciplinary team
+• Providing support for other areas of the interdisciplinary team

-LMRTs can work in medical clinics, private physician practices, diagnostic imaging centers, orthopedic offices, outpatient clinics, urgent care facilities, and chiropractor offices.
+LMRTs can work in medical clinics, private physician practices, diagnostic imaging centers, orthopedic offices, outpatient clinics, urgent care facilities, and chiropractic offices.

-At The College of Health Care Professions, you can be trained to become an LMRT in just over a year: 58 weeks with day and evening or with added flexibility of the blended delivery.
+At The College of Health Care Professions, you can be trained to become an LMRT in as few as 58 weeks—just over a year—with day and evening classes.
+If you need added flexibility, blended delivery is also an option.

-What personality types are successful in the LMRT with MA Skills program?
+What Personality Traits are Required in the LMRT with MA Skills Program?

-If you are a strong communicator, and have good mechanical aptitude and critical thinking skills, you will likely be successful in the LMRT program.
+If you are a strong communicator and have good mechanical aptitude and critical thinking skills, the LMRT program may be a good choice for you.
 It is also important to be safety-minded, ensuring the safety and well-being of both yourself and the patient during the examinations you perform.

 Additionally, LMRTs spend a lot of time on their feet and may have to work evenings, weekends, or holidays in some settings, such as urgent care.
 Keep in mind the demands of the LMRT career as you determine whether this career field will work for your family or personal life.